cycleapple/ChatGPT-DiscordBot/README.md

 ENABLE_IMAGE_COMMAND=<true_or_false>
 ````

-You can use the `dotenv` package to load the environment variables from the `.env` file into your code.
+This project use `dotenv` package to load the environment variables from the `.env` file into your code.

 ## Usage